Azerbaijani Legion: Operation Zeppelin

-In the summer of 1942, the Reich ministries for Finances, Interior, Foreign Affairs, as well as the RSHA, created a special group, “Sonderstab Kaukasus”.
-The “Sonderstab” (special staff) was under the aegis of “Unternehmen Zeppelin”.
-The members of the “Sonderstab” were to organize units of police forces to maintain order in the territory of the North Caucasus and would constitute the organization apparatus of the State.
+As soon as the German troops had entered the territory of the North Caucasus, members of the different Caucasus National Committees, started to set up the core of a State administration and other organizations for the eventuality that Wehrmacht would force the passage in Transcaucasia.
+In the summer of 1942, the Reich ministries for Finances, Interior, Foreign Affairs, as well as the RSHA, created a special group, "Sonderstab Kaukasus".
+The "Sonderstab" (special staff) was under the aegis of "Unternehmen Zeppelin".
+The members of the "Sonderstab" were to organize units of police forces to maintain order in the territory of the North Caucasus and would constitute the organization apparatus of the state.

+Second set of insignia depicts Turkestan, Caucasian, and Volga Tatar Units patches and rank badges.

 Operation Zeppelin had many purposes: creating intelligence groups for the collection and transmission of information from the USSR; advocacy groups for the distribution of social, national, and religious propaganda; rebel groups to organize and conduct a rebellion; and sabotage groups for political sabotage and terror.